kyrillosyannis/go-asset-retriever/README.md

 # GlobalWebIndex Engineering Challenge

 # REST API
-The implementation consists of a single REST API that for now is not in the docker-compose, so it will need to be executed with go run main.go
+The implementation consists of a single REST API.

 The project structure follows a layered architecture with controller, service & repository

 # Security